Last modified on February 28th, 2023

 When you take a moment to see the world from your owners’ shoes, it’s easier to understand their wants, needs, and pain points.
 By investing in your owner relationships and providing modern, mobile tools, like those available in AppFolio, you can gain their trust and build credibility for your business.
 When owners see the value your property management company brings and are satisfied, they will be more likely to refer you to others, which attracts more owners, and ultimately drives profitability and growth for your business.

 Work on implementing the tips shared above to attract more clients, build stronger owner relationships, and create a stand-out customer experience.
-To learn more about how you can leverage technology to stay competitive in the single-family rental market space, take a look at this article: A Promising Future: How the Single-Family Rental Market Has Changed & Where It’s Going.
+To learn more about how you can leverage technology to stay competitive in the single-family rental market space, download our free growth strategies playbook below.